anik1612/as-cinema-hall/README.md

 # as-cinema-hall

+# Project Feature
-This is a movie ticket booking website.
+* This is a movie ticket booking website.
+(MERN STACK)
+* User can login by google and then booked ticket for their desired movie.

 # About Project Technology:
 * React JS (Frontend Framework)